The Establishment of the Church of Christ

-Additionally, Jesus had declared that the kingdom (the church [Matthew 16:18-19]) would come with power (Mark 9:1).
+Additionally, Jesus had declared that the kingdom (the church [Matt.
+16:18-19]) would come with power (Mk.
+9:1).
 Later he affirmed that the power would be received when the Spirit was poured out (Acts 1:8).
 Since the Spirit was given on Pentecost (Acts 2:4), logic demands that the church was established that day.

-Finally, this point: The church was to be grounded upon the precious stone that had been tested and rejected (Isaiah 28:16; Psalm 118:22).
-But that rejection was finalized when the Jews killed God’s Son (cf. Matthew 21:38-42).
+Finally, this point.
+The church was to be grounded upon the precious stone that had been tested and rejected (Isa.
+28:16; Psa.
+118:22).
+But that rejection was finalized when the Jews killed God’s Son (cf. Matt.
+21:38-42).
 Hence, the church was not established until after the death of Jesus.
 In fact, it was purchased by the blood which Christ shed (Acts 20:28).

 Where Was the Church To Be Established?

 The prophet Isaiah alluded to the church’s foundation.
-He described a precious corner stone that was to be laid in Zion (28:16).
+He described a precious corner stone that was to be laid in Zion (Isa.
+28:16).
 Zion is Jerusalem.
-Later, Paul would expand this symbolism, showing that the “household of God” was erected upon the teaching of the apostles and prophets, and that Christ Jesus himself was this “chief corner stone” (Ephesians 2:19-20)—an obvious allusion to Isaiah’s prophecy.
+Later, Paul would expand this symbolism, showing that the “household of God” was erected upon the teaching of the apostles and prophets, and that Christ Jesus himself was this “chief corner stone” (Eph.
+2:19-20) — an obvious allusion to Isaiah’s prophecy.

 The Universal Scope of the Church

 As noted earlier, the church was to be universal in scope.
 All nations were to be granted access to this sacred domain.
-In Ephesians 2, Paul emphatically shows that Heaven’s plan was that both Jews and Gentiles be united in that “one body” (vv.
-11-22).
-Moreover, as the book of Revelation indicates, their eternal destiny is to be the same (7:4-9).
+Paul emphatically shows that Heaven’s plan was that both Jews and Gentiles be united in that “one body” (Eph.
+2:11-22).
+Moreover, as the book of Revelation indicates, their eternal destiny is to be the same (Rev. 7:4-9).